-Nepal and Thailand established diplomatic relations in 1959.
+Nepal and Thailand established diplomatic relations on 30 November 1959.
 The status of diplomatic representation was raised from Ministerial level to the Ambassadorial level in May 1969.
 Resident diplomatic missions at Charge d’Affaires level were opened in each other’s capitals in 1969, which were subsequently upgraded to Ambassadorial level in 1980.

 Nepal and Thailand have been bound by commonality of culture and shared values.
 The bilateral relations are marked by strong friendship, goodwill and understanding between the two countries.
 Buddhism has remained one of the strongest links between the peoples of Nepal and Thailand.
 Lumbini, the birthplace of Lord Buddha, is one of the most desired destinations in Nepal for Thai visitors.
 Thousands of Thai nationals visit Nepal, Lumbini in particular, every year.
 In recent year, a growing number of Thai nationals is found interested in trekking in Nepal.
 Similarly, thousands of Nepalese nationals visit Thailand.
 Nepalese nationals visit Thailand mainly for tourism, medical checkups and education.
 There are direct and regular flights between Kathmandu and Bangkok operated by both Nepalese and Thai airlines, which have greatly contributed to the promotion of trade and tourism between the two countries.

 In order to promote relations and cooperation between the two countries, a Joint Working Group at the level of Foreign Secretaries was established for the first time in 1984.
 The first meeting of the Joint Working Group was held in Kathmandu in 1986.
 The Joint Working Group was upgraded to Joint Commission in 1990 at the Foreign Secretary’s level.
 The Joint Commission has been coordinating cooperative relations between the two countries.
 The first meeting of the Joint Commission took place in 1990 in Thailand and the Second one in Kathmandu in 1996.
-A meeting of the Joint Commission is to be held regularly, as scheduled by both countries.
-The Joint Commission focuses on exploring the possibilities of further expanding bilateral cooperation in the areas of trade, investment, Tourism, civil aviation, and culture.
+The Joint Commission is to meet every year, as scheduled by both countries.
+The Joint Commission focuses on exploring the possibilities of further expanding bilateral cooperation in the areas, inter alia, of trade, investment, tourism, civil aviation, and culture.

 Nepal and Thailand have been very cooperative and supportive to each other in regional and international forums.
 Both countries have been working together and exchanging cooperation under the BIMSTEC Forum.
 As one of the founding members of BIMSTEC, Thailand was very supportive of Nepal’s membership to the sub-regional organization.
 Nepal formally acceded to BIMSTEC during its sixth Ministerial meeting at Phuket in February 7-8, 2004.